adriangb/scikeras/docs/source/advanced.rst

 :py:class:`scikeras.wrappers.KerasRegressor` and
 :py:class:`scikeras.wrappers.BaseWrapper`. ``BaseWrapper`` provides general ``Keras`` wrapping functionality and ``KerasClassifier`` and ``KerasRegressor`` extend this with functionality specific to classifiers and regressors respectively.
-This document focuses on the overall functionality of the wrappers and hence will refer to :py:class:`scikeras.wrappers.BaseWrapper` as a proxy for all of the wrapper classes.
+Although you will usually be using either ``KerasClassifier`` and ``KerasRegressor``, this document focuses on the overall functionality of the wrappers and hence will refer to :py:class:`scikeras.wrappers.BaseWrapper` as a proxy for both of the wrapper classes.
 Detailed information on usage of specific classes is available in the :ref:`scikeras-api` documentation.